verus-lang/verus/source/docs/guide/src/invariants.md

 Proving this property, however, requires an [inductive proof](induction.md).
 Before writing the proof itself, let's just state the property we want as a lemma and see if it suffices to make our proof go through.
-Here's the Verus version of the informal propery we want.
+Here's the Verus version of the informal property we want.
 We write it as a `proof` mode function, since its only purpose is to establish this property.
 ```rust
 {{#include ../../../rust_verify/example/guide/invariants.rs:fib_mono_no_proof}}